Boston Removal / Deportation Defense Lawyer

 The Immigration law allows DHS to detain many individuals who are in Deportation / Removal proceedings and some of the rules state that detention of certain immigrants is mandatory, for example, terrorists or aliens with serious criminal convictions.
 Most immigrants, however, may be released at either the discretion of DHS officers or by an order of an Immigration Court Judge.

 A person can be released with or without conditions.
-The government often requires that a bond / bail is paid for their release and in many instances the person must wear a GPS tacker on their ankle and “check-in” with ICE officials on a regular basis.
+The government often requires that a bond / bail is paid for their release and in many instances the person must wear a GPS tracker on their ankle and “check-in” with ICE officials on a regular basis.

 Why Do I need a Removal / Deportation Lawyer?

-An experienced Removal / Deportation lawyer will generally be able to analyze your situation and identify what immigration benefits you may qualify for and may be able to get you released from custody while your case is being processed by the Court or by DHS.
-If you do not qualify for any immigration benefit or relief (i.e. Asylum, Withholding, Cancellation of Removal, an I-601 waiver or pardon, etc.), then the Removal / Deportation attorney may be able to obtain a grant of “voluntary departure” for you, which means that you are able to make your own arrangements to depart the U.S. by a determined date and you generally do not have to remain in custody / detention before your departure date.
+If you do not qualify for any immigration benefit or relief , then the Removal / Deportation attorney may be able to obtain a grant of “voluntary departure” for you, which means that you are able to make your own arrangements to depart the U.S. by a determined date and you generally do not have to remain in custody / detention before your departure date.

 How and Why was I Placed in Deportation / Removal?